 Posted in Tires and Wheels on April 25, 2020

-It seems like everywhere you go in the Rochester hills area you see custom wheels.
-Big trucks, little cars, mini-vans - it doesn't matter, auto owners are expressing themselves with custom wheels.
-Some Michigan motorists want smaller tires and wheels - some want larger - and some want them enormous.
+It seems like everywhere you go in the Troy area you see custom wheels.
+Big trucks, little cars, mini-vans - it doesn't matter - are expressing themselves with custom wheels.
+Some Michigan auto owners want smaller tires and wheels - some want larger - and some want them enormous.
 So where do you start if you want new wheels?
 At Gary Knurek GoodYear, we suggest you start with your budget.
 We know, that sounds so practical.
 But if the look you're after goes beyond just new tires and wheels and enters into the world of suspension modifications, you need to be prepared for the additional cost.

-Heading the other direction, some car owners in the Rochester hills area like to run smaller than standard wheels and lower the suspension.
+Heading the other direction, some vehicle owners in the Troy area like to run smaller than standard wheels and lower the suspension.
 All of the same fitment issues still apply as well as calibration issues.
-Don't think that SUV suspension modifications are a bad thing.
+Don't think that vehicle suspension modifications are a bad thing.
 Many systems actually improve ride, function and performance over the stock set-up.

-Regardless of your budget, you want your SUV to continue to do all the things you need it to do.
-Some of those show cars and trucks you see on TV and Troy showrooms look , but have been modified in ways that may not suit your needs.
-For example, if you put large rims on your SUV with low profile tires, you may be in for busted rims if you go off-roading a lot around Rochester hills.
+Regardless of your budget, you want your vehicle to continue to do all the things you need it to do.
+Some of those show cars and trucks you see on TV and Troy showrooms look good but have been modified in ways that may not suit your needs.
+For example, if you put large rims on your SUV with low profile tires, you may be in for busted rims if you go off-roading a lot around the Troy area.
 There just isn't enough sidewall to absorb the impact of thumping over rocks.

 At the end of the day, you're going to be rollin' out of Gary Knurek GoodYear with one sweet ride.